FAQs for Current Undergrads

 If you are in SEAS, GS, or CC, we will grant a one-time-only exception to count one D toward your major requirements.
 If this is your second D, you will need to retake the course.
 Barnard does not allow for a D to be counted for any major or minor, including Computer Science.

 Studying abroad is possible for CS majors but requires careful planning.
 It is often difficult to fulfill major requirements at many universities abroad, so care must be taken when choosing where to go.
-You will need to confirm with your CS Faculty Advisor that the courses you take while abroad will count towards your CS major at Columbia.
+You will need to speak with the current instructors of the Columbia courses you believe are equivalent to the courses you hope to take abroad to ensure the courses are confirmed to be equivalent.
+Then, you will need to speak with your CS Faculty Advisor to ensure that the course equivalencies will fulfill your CS major requirements.
 Most students who study abroad feel that the rewards outweigh the logistical difficulties involved.
 If you are interested in studying abroad, it is best to start planning with your Advising Dean by the end of your first year.

 This seems to be a matter of personal preference.
 Some students suggest the courses complement one another and are interesting to take together.
 Others prefer to take COMS W3157 first to be better prepared for the assembly language programming in the second half of CSEE W3827.